astehlik/Flow-Package-De.SWebhosting.Bootstrap/README.md

-# De.SWebhosting.Bootstrap - Frontend utilites for TYPO3 Flow
+# De.SWebhosting.Bootstrap - Frontend utilites for the Neos Flow framework

 This package provides some view helpers and utility functions for TYPO3 Flow that can make Frontend development easier.